 Apps for offline business

-Even offline business can get a profit from the location-based mobile app for their users.
+Even offline business can get a profit from the location-based mobile app for its users.
 Firstly, it’s an easy way to inform customers and provide loyalty program.
 Secondly, there are indoor location technologies, which are just intended for offline stores.
 About it read a bit below.

 Augmented reality and games

 2018 seems to be a year of augmented/virtual realities.
-The biggest brands lightning fast picked up this trend for their advertising campaigns and a feature of geolocation makes this experience more bright and complete.
+The popular brands lightning fast picked up this trend for their advertising campaigns and a feature of geolocation makes this experience more bright and complete.
 Same thing with the games.

 To build a location-based app, we need two components: location services and maps.

-There are few different ways to determine the outdoor geolocation with various services.
+There are a few different ways to determine outdoor geolocation with various services.
 We'll talk about the most widespread of them.

 All modern smartphones equipped with Global Positioning System chip inside.
 GPS uses the information about location and timing that satellites send from space.
-Smartphone needs data from at least four satellites to determine location with about 60 feet accuracy.
+Smartphone needs data from at least four satellites to determine position with about 60 feet accuracy.

 If the GPS signal is unavailable, we can use the information from cell towers.
 Mobile networks help to determine which cell uses the customer and compare it with a base-stations database.
-This method works better in the major cities with a vast amount of cells.
+This method works better in major cities with a vast amount of cells.

 Assisted GPS approach combines GPS and Cell ID tools and happens to be even more precise than just GPS by itself.

-Wi-Fi determines the position of the user the same way the Cell ID does but more precisely as it covers smaller areas.
+Wi-Fi determines the position of the user the same way the Cell ID does, but it is more precise because it covers smaller areas.